llarrynguyen/trading-pool-contract/standalonePool/README.md

-# Synch Standalone Trading Pool Smart Contract
+# Standalone Trading Pool Smart Contract

 This smart contract is in beta, please use for testing purpose only